bibinvasudev/maritime/README.md

 With Remote Container Management (RCM) you can monitor the conditions inside your container from the moment your goods are locked inside and till delivery at their final destination.
 In other words, our RCM system brings you peace of mind when shipping fresh, frozen or pharma cargo by eliminating the risk of unexpected surprises when your containers are opened upon arrival.

-Majore data which is taking to the command center mainly consists :
+Major data which is taking to the command center mainly consists :

 1. Monitoring the light and humidity as it harms the contents
 2. Door sensors to track where and when the container was opened and closed